Beyond Supervised ML: which features are really important? Trial reveals surprising patterns

 While Supervised ML provides a ranking for features importance, that importance can be close to meaningless when the dataset doesn’t agree with the features independence assumption.
-BL graphical model based ranking is more accurate.
+BL graphical model-based ranking is more accurate.

 Bayesian network learning strives to find the best graph that minimizes quantitative loss metrics, such as maximum likelihood.
 Finding a graph is an NP-Complete problem, and various optimization strategies can be deployed which, in general, produce a solution that is non-unique.

 Take a look at the graph on the left.
 Note that many of the recovered dependencies actually make a great deal of sense, intuitively.
 For example, a person’s location (city, suburb, rural) should be linked to education, income, vehicle size, and total claim amount.
 We can also note that some of the features don’t seem to make sense intuitively.
 For example, the relationship between gender and location doesn’t seem to make much sense at first glance.
 On the other hand, the link between gender and income (via location) does.
-It is a common practice to update BL graphical models “manually;” in this case I would suggest linking gender directly to other Location’s children.
+It is a common practice to update BL graphical models “manually;” in this case, I would suggest linking gender directly to other Location’s children.

 Bayesian Networks: Classification Accuracy

 Classification is but one aspect of Bayesian Learning used to determine inference for causality, and variables/features independence.
-While the primary purpose for creating a Bayesian graph is Bayesian Inference, we can also use a Bayesian Graph to judge classification accuracy.
+While the primary purpose of creating a Bayesian graph is Bayesian Inference, we can also use a Bayesian Graph to judge classification accuracy.

 Below, you’ll see three classification accuracy graphs (from left to right: Bayesian, Naive-Bayes, logistic regression).
-Naturally, each was developed using the exactly same dataset, where I needed to quantize the original dataset, which introduced a small quantization error.
+Naturally, each was developed using the exact same dataset, where I needed to quantize the original dataset, which introduced a small quantization error.

-The results are consistent and similar, which provides us with another glimpse into the variables independence assumption with regards to Naive-Bayes and logistic regression.
+The results are consistent and similar, which provides us with another glimpse into the variable's independence assumption with regards to Naive-Bayes and logistic regression.
 That is, these assumptions don’t particularly influence the prediction accuracy of classification!
 That is the main reason behind the fact that such assumptions are often dismissed and forgotten.
 However, these assumptions are crucial when evaluating the importance of variables!

 Features: Importance as designated by ML vs BL